 Constructed around Godzilla is the Hotel Gracery Shinjuku where you can rent a room with a view of the monster’s head.
 There's nothing quite like it.

 Along the streets are also some of the best eateries that Tokyo has to offer.
-The sushi conveyor belt chain, “Genki” sushi is one of the most popular, and if you can manage to wait in line, you’re sure to have a great experience once you get inside.
+The sushi conveyor belt restaurant, Shionzushi is one of the most popular, and if you can manage to wait in line, you’re sure to have a great experience once you get inside.
 Ichiran Ramen is one of the most popular Ramen shops in Tokyo and they have a great location here in Shinjuku where you can sample some incredible noodles.
 If you're feeling like something fried then you have to check out Katsukura.
 Katsukura is located on the 14th floor of the Takashimaya Times Square shopping complex and serves up deep-fried pork cutlets served alongside rice and shredded cabbage - to help cut the fat.

 But what might be the strangest thing in all of Tokyo is the fabled Robot Restaurant, right in the heart of Shinjuku.
 For many tourists, this is the only reason they might come to this area.
 (More details about the experience in another post).
 The insanely bright colours and robotic cyborg, large chested woman, outside the entrance to the theatre are enough to draw anyone’s eye.
 Despite its popularity, this is truly one of the best things we experience while in Japan and is unlike anything you'll ever see anywhere in the world.
 Worth the price if you're looking for a truly unique night.

 This tiny alleyway, crammed full of little wooden shops is one of the most popular areas for tourists.
 It has become somewhat of a tourist trap, and most bars charge a significant fee to get in the door.
 That being said, the experience is unique.
 This bars can only hold around six people per shop.
 Some are themed, and lots have a very retro vibe.